kay-mw/portfolio/README.md

 ## Step 1: Extract

 First, I searched for an API that would contain the relevant data.
-I used an API called [Pandascore](https://pandascore.co/), which allowed me to gather large amounts of esports game data from multiple different videogame titles.
+I used an API called [Pandascore](https://pandascore.co/), which allowed me to gather large amounts of esports game data for CS:GO.
 ```
 import requests
 from dotenv import load_dotenv